 What is perhaps most intriguing about the Sandpoint Teen Center is their community outreach program.
 Designed to teach the teens the value of giving back to their community and working together to achieve a common goal, the projects include shoveling snow for homebound people or raking leaves at assisted living homes.
-Avery explains that the Sandpoint Teen Center staff shares life skills with teens as needed, facilitates problem solving techniques and provides an ear when the teens need someone to talk to.
+Our staff shares life skills with teens as needed, facilitates problem solving techniques and provides an ear when the teens need someone to talk to.

-With easy accessibility from most schools, the Sandpoint Teen Center has grown in popularity since it opened in 2004.
+With easy accessibility from most schools, we have grown in popularity since we opened as just a drop in center in 2004.
 At that time they averaged anywhere from 10 to 15 students each day.
-After becoming a 501(c) (3) nonprofit organization in 2010, they have grown to having a paid director, two employees and six to eight regular volunteers.
-Today they average 25 students per day.
+We have grown to having a paid director, an operations manger, three operations assistants, and two chefs.
+Today they average 35 teens per day.
 Roughly 80% of students who attend are middle school students and 20% are freshman and sophomores.

 What is next for the Sandpoint Teen Center?
 In December of 2019 after our annual giving letter and fundraiser Breakfast with Santa we reached our goal of $5700 plus.
 This will allow to have a soft opening of being open on Fridays.
 Stay tuned for what our next goal is...